3 ways I’ve changed since starting my blog (sex blogging superhero, but not sexpert)

 I burned out in my first year because I felt lukewarm about many of the products I reviewed.
 When I appreciate the major time commitment of writing a blog post, I’m more apt to say “no” if it’s not a “fuck yes!”

-I don’t watch porn.
+I don’t often porn.
 I refuse to take hormonal birth control.
-2 I can come from breathing and clenching.
+2 I can come via breathing and clenching.
 I prefer to come via pressure on my cervix and cul-de-sac, so I care more about length than girth.
 I usually come way faster than my partner.
-I don’t like the Hitachi (yeah, I went there).
+I don’t love the Hitachi (yeah, I went there).

 What stayed the same?